chnm/model-articles/content/articles/blocknewman.md

 trends.

 {{% notation title="Clear Concluding" %}}
-Some more signposting to reiterate what we had just showed.
-If I wrote this now, I hope I'd be more adventurous and perhaps propose resolutions, specific areas for needed followup, etc.
+More signposting to reiterate what we had just showed.
+If I wrote this now, I hope I'd be more adventurous and perhaps offer resolutions, specific areas for needed followup, etc.
 Again, this shows the tension between presenting a data-mined overview of the state of the field of women's history and diving deeply into those findings.